Easy Classic Ceviche Recipe

 A bowl full of ceviche after adding the final ingredients of avocado and cilantro.

 You can also marinate just the fish in the citrus, then when it’s done drain it to stop it from continuing to cook.
-Then just before you serve it you add the other ingredients and a few squeezes of fresh lime for flavor and toss together.
-But we usually throw it all together to cook then serve immediately, because it’s just darn easy that way!
-Boom.
+Discard the ceviche marinade.

-Wine Pairing for Ceviche
+Wine Pairing for Classic Ceviche

 Two glasses of Classic Ceviche and a glass of white wine

 My go-to is Sauvignon Blanc for this, because they tend to have a lot of similar flavors as the dish (herbal, bright citrus) and have high acidity to match the dish.
-For region I’d focus on California (or some of the rare Oregon Sauvignon Blanc if you can find ’em) or those found in Chile.
+For region I’d focus on California (or some of the rare Oregon Sauvignon Blancs if you can find them) or those found in Chile.
 Or if you want something bold you can go with a New Zealand Sauv Blanc, where you’ll find some of the most intense versions.

 Alternatively I’ve had ceviche with Albariño and Dry Riesling with success as well.